Faythe Harriers GAA: History

-The history of the Faythe Harriers stretches back to the early 1940s, although the hurling club wasn't formed until 1949.
-In the late 1930s, the Mulgannon Harriers were the G.A.A. standard-bearers in the south end of Wexford town before they disbanded.
+The history of the Faythe Harriers club dates to the early 1940s, although the hurling club wasn't formed until 1949.
+In the late 1930s, the Mulgannon Harriers club represented the south end of Wexford town before it was disbanded.

-In 1941, when a football street league was started in Wexford, John Murphy, Kevin Nolan, Jimmy Williams and a few others got together and decided to enter a team.
-They had no jerseys, so they approached the members of the Mulgannon Harriers committee for a loan of theirs.
-They said that they could on condition that they use another name.
-John Murphy, who was later to lead the club as Chairman, suggested the name "Faythe Harriers."
-Both of these clubs only played football, as hurling wasn’t played much in Wexford town at the time.
-The Faythe Harriers took place in that Street league in 1941 and the following two years saw them playing in the Junior Football Championship.
+In 1941, when a football street league was started in Wexford, a number of local people approached the members of the Mulgannon Harriers committee for a loan of jerseys and equipment.
+Their request was accepted on the condition that the new team would use another name.
+The name "Faythe Harriers" was selected.
+Both clubs only played football, as hurling wasn't played much in Wexford town at the time.
+The new Faythe Harriers club played in the street league in 1941.
+The following two years, the club played in the Junior Football Championship.
 1943 saw the first county title coming to the club.

-For the next few years, the club managed to struggle along without achieving any noteworthy successes.
-Then in 1949 Br.
-Frawley, who was attached to the Christian Brothers School at the time, started a novice street league in football and hurling.
+For the next few years, the club struggled.
+Then, in 1949, a novice street league was started in football and hurling.
 Once again the name Faythe Harriers re-emerged.
 Not only did they participate in football, but for the first time they entered a hurling team.
-With Brother Frawley, John Murphy, Paddy Cullen and a few others helping out, the club went on to win the hurling league.
+The club went on to win the hurling league.
+The Faythe Harriers had arrived.